 Do you have questions?
 Ask Dr. Darrow

-There are, to our knowledge, no direct comparative studies on whether stem cell therapy or knee replacement, or stem cell therapy or stem cell therapy and hip replacement will help you play gold better.
-What we can answer is the question, will stem cell therapy help your knee and hip pain.
+There are, to our knowledge, no direct comparative studies on whether stem cell therapy or knee replacement, or stem cell therapy or stem cell therapy and hip replacement will help you play golf better.
+What we can answer is the question, will stem cell therapy help your knee and hip pain?
 Send me an email.

 A leading provider of stem cell therapy, platelet rich plasma and prolotherapy